LEAP Science and Maths Schools: LEAP 5

 In 2012, LEAP 5 opened its doors in Jane Furse, Sekhukhune in Limpopo province.
-The school is under the leadership of its operations leader, Raphael Mukachi.
+The school is led by Raphael Mukachi.

 LEAP 6

 LEAP 6 is situated in Ga-Rankuwa near Pretoria.
-The school opened in 2012 to respond to the request of the Anglican Diocese of Pretoria, concerned with the community's poor educational results and high unemployment rate among young people.
-The school is led by its operations leader, Wilhemina Motileng.
+The school opened in 2012 at the request of the Anglican Diocese of Pretoria, which was concerned with the community's poor educational results and high unemployment rate among young people.
+It is led by its operations leader, Wilhemina Motileng.

+LEAP 7

+LEAP 7 is situated in Paarl in the Western Cape.
+The school opened at the start of 2024, serving the community of Mbekweni and surrounding areas.
+A local Family Foundation funds the school, led by Alinane Phiri.
+In 2024, the school began with 90 students in grades 8 and 9.

+LEAP 8

+LEAP 8 is situated in Kuruman in the Northern Cape.
+It opened in 2024 and is funded by the Assore mines through 5he Boleng Trust.
+The school works from the Kuruman Moffat Mission Station site.
+The leader is Nosipho Qongo, an alumnus of LEAP.
+In 2024, the school began with 90 students in grades 8 and 9.

 Focus

-LEAP schools focus on maths and science and emphasises on the emotional development of learners.
+LEAP schools focus on maths and science and emphasise the emotional development of learners.
 John Gilmour acknowledged the importance of the emotional development in a country where "eight million children come from single-parent households and a further 4.3 million reside with neither biological parent".

-Success stories

-Statistics

-In a report that analyses the performance of the school between 2005 and 2013, LEAP reported that:

-Its grade 12 learners achieved a 93% pass rate within the reporting period.